 We know that the challenges of recovery are not limited to the initial days and weeks following a disaster.
-If you are struggling with temporary housing costs, home repair/rebuild costs, replacing lost household items, or mental health support due to losses caused by the Thomas, Hill or Woolsey Fires please provide us with some basic information and a disaster case manager from one of the Long Term Disaster Recovery Group partners will contact you to get you connected to the assistance you qualify for.
+If you need assistance with temporary housing costs, home repair/rebuild costs, replacing lost household items, or mental health support due to losses caused by the Thomas, Hill or Woolsey Fires please provide us with some basic information and a disaster case manager from one of the Long Term Disaster Recovery Group partners will contact you to get you connected to the assistance you qualify for.
 Phone and two-way text support is available in English and Spanish.
 To get started you can contact us in any of the following ways:

 - Email is the fastest way to contact us.
 Email [email protected] and provide your name, pre-disaster address and phone number to be directly in touch with a disaster recovery outreach specialist.